-On 6 June 2010 Senergy Econnect Australia Pty Ltd (Senergy or the Proponent) made a Rule change request to the Australian Energy Market Commission (AEMC or Commission) regarding National Electricity Rule (the Rules or NER) clause 3.13.3(14).
-This clause restricts the Australian Energy Market Operator's (AEMO's) release of certain information to third parties, where that information relates to plant currently in the process of connecting to the National Electricity Market (NEM).
+On 6 June 2010 Senergy Econnect Australia Pty Ltd (Senergy or the Proponent) made a Rule change request to the Commission regarding National Electricity Rule (the Rules or NER) clause 3.13.3(l4).
+This clause restricts the Australian Energy Market Operator's (AEMO) release of certain information to third parties, where that information relates to a plant currently in the process of connecting to the National Electricity Market (NEM).
 This information includes encrypted generator model source code and a Releasable User Guide (RUG).